 Dr. Pascal Paquet, chiropractor, D.C.

-At 15, I already knew I wanted to be a chiropractor.
+At 16, I already knew I wanted to be a chiropractor.
 In 2001, I finished my Doctor of Chiropractic at Palmer college (Davenport, Iowa).
-Ever since, I have been practicing in Montreal.
 For more details about the profession, visit the following websites: http://upcspine.com, www.uppercervical.org.
-I am also trained in the fields of osteopathy and naturopathy.
 I believe that it is important for professionals to better understand their patients, to stay up to date and to keep learning.
 This makes it easier to evaluate a wider range of diseases and to understand the body as a whole.

 I would like to see a world with a greater awareness of chiropractic benefits.
 One that focuses on a preventive lifestyle, where people have a better understanding of the link between a healthy nervous system, more energy and better stress management.